LachlanD/Shiny_Db_Tracks/README.md

 ![results](https://github.com/LachlanD/Shiny_Db_Tracks/blob/main/img/results.PNG?raw=true)

-clicking the results below the map navigates to the position.
+Clicking the results below the map navigates to the position on the map.

 ### Code